-Analysis: Despite huge financial incentive, MLB’s proposed plan to play games in Arizona seems far-fetched
+Could Arizona plan’s financial incentive be enough for MLB, players to end coronavirus shutdown?

 But the motivation, much of it being financial, is there for both sides.

-“Desperate times call of desperate measures” is an overused cliché, but it seems all involved in baseball are now desperate to avoid the cancellation of the 2020 season.
+“Desperate times call for desperate measures” is an overused cliché, but it seems all involved in baseball are now desperate to avoid the cancellation of the 2020 season.